 The principal is authorized to transfer a student from one classroom to another.
+The superintendent is authorized to investigate and approve transfers between schools.

-[See Safety Transfers/Assignments, Bullying, and Students Who Have Learning Difficulties or
+[See Safety Transfers/Assignments, Bullying, and Students Who Have Learning Difficulties or Who Need

-Who Need Special Education Services, for other transfer options.]
+Special Education Services, for other transfer options.]